rogalmic/vscode-bash-debug/README.md

 # vscode-bash-debug
-Attempt to create a bash debugger based on bashdb scripts.
+Attempt to create a bash debugger GUI frontend based on awesome bashdb scripts.